 The green storm scene is mostly okay, which makes sense if much of it was new photography added after the 1948 charity premiere.
 But when we come back to the sepia-toned epilogue the quality takes a precipitous nosedive.
 The battered, poorly duped remnant exhibits ugly mottled contrast and dirt.
 The final Technicolor portrait also looks weak, soft and far too contrast-y.
 That Selznick’s pictures are treated this way is a mystery.

 This is what Kino was given to work with, so there’s no point in getting on their case.
 If you don’t have the earlier DVD the new Blu-ray will still be the best way to see the picture: what’s there is given a good encoding.
 And Kino has done a fine job with the audio, which is much stronger than I remember.
 Don’t be thrown when ‘Jennie’s Song’ doesn’t match her lips.
-It never did, which is probably why that scene is printed rather dark.
+It never did, which may be why that scene is printed rather dark.
 The menu offers a separate audio option, with the storm sequence in surround sound.
 They don’t say if it’s from an original stereo mix, or is something cooked up for the disc.

 The menu also calls out a new audio commentary by the experienced Troy Howarth, whose work increases the desirability of many horror pictures.
 I found this one disappointing, chatty and under-researched.
 He vamps his way through part of the second half, repeating many times that Selznick was obsessed by Ms. Jones, and strove for perfection to make his movies monuments to his love for her.
 We get actor filmographies but no quotes from Selznick’s abundant memos.
 At the finale the track expends a good five minutes describing Magnascope in vague terms.
 And did you know that Selznick was obsessed with Jennifer Jones?

 Howarth does introduce a good point: the film can seem uncomfortable if we interpret Eben Adams’ fantasy as an unnatural relationship with an underage girl.
 But I don’t think the movie would appeal to pedophiles.
 Adams’ prime need is a muse, not a sexual object.
-When Jennie ‘becomes of age’ the couple’s preferred activity is to wander New York at night, wondering about the stars and the mystery of love.
+When Jennie ‘comes of age’ the couple’s preferred activity is to wander New York at night, wondering about the stars and the mystery of love.
 Even with its howling storm and poetic vision of Death, the movie doesn’t really have a dark side.
 It’s not like Vertigo, where glamorous allure is a lie, and an attempt to recreate a lost obsession leads directly to the grave.

 At the end I was hoping that Howarth would resolve another issue about Jennie, but he repeats without comment the oft-told identification of the three teenaged school girls that admire the finished title portrait.
 From right to left, they are said to be Anne Francis (who would have been 16 or 17 in 1947), Nancy Olson (who would have been 18 or 19) and Nancy Reagan nee Davis, who at the time of filming would be at the youngest 25 or 26 years of age.